 Triabunna is a small regional township on the east coast of Tasmania that in recent history served a nearby woodchip mill that permanently closed in 2013.
 Having spent time in the area working on concepts for the mill reuse project, we realised the township was at an important moment of transition and made a proposal to the council to run a design studio with Architecture students from Monash and UTas.
 The studio invited the students to come up with ideas for the future of Triabunna and incorporated consultation with the local community, culminating in an exhibition of design projects in various places around the town.

 Recognising the interest the studio had generated within the community, we were then commissioned to undertake a more targeted Urban Design Study of the town’s public realm.
-Our final report distilled ideas from the studio and proposed 3 areas of focus, each of which included a long term vision and an associated Stage 1 project that could be immediately undertaken within limited budgetary allowance.
+Our final report distilled ideas from the studio and proposed 3 areas of focus, each of which included a long term vision and an associated Stage 1 project that could be immediately undertaken within limited budgetary means.
 The council decided to tackle the town entry project first which called for a new entry statement at the Tasman Highway turn off to address the fact that there was little to encourage travellers to pull off the highway and little to greet them if they did.
 We then helped council secure a federal tourism grant to make the project happen.

 After a careful process of design development, the resulting built project is a type of roadside information stop located at the entrance to the town that through provision of basic amenity (shelter, seating, town orientation and ablutions), entices travellers off the highway and invites further exploration.
 The project combines this tourist focus with various community uses to create a new urban gateway into the town and a small, yet meaningful public space for visitors and locals alike.

 > The Gatehouse was featured in the March / April edition of Architecture Australia with a wonderful review written by Richard Black.